Bobby Frasor

-Robert John Frasor (born October 31, 1986) is an American former professional basketball player, former college coach and currently a head high school coach.
+Robert John Frasor (born October 31, 1986) is an American former professional basketball player and former college and high school coach.
 He was born in Blue Island, Illinois to Bob and Donna Frasor.
 His father won 298 games in 27 years as head basketball coach at Eisenhower High School.
 Bobby Frasor played at North Carolina from 2005 to 2009 as both point guard and shooting guard.

 High school career

 Frasor attended Brother Rice High School from 2001 to 2005, and was coached by Pat Richardson.
 Throughout those years, Frasor was a success both on the basketball court and in the classroom.
 Academically, Frasor was a member of the National Honor Society and a four-year member of the "high honors," which means he averaged a 3.9 or higher grade point average (GPA).
 On the basketball court, Frasor began to stand out as a junior when he averaged twelve points and five assists on a team that finished the season 26–2.
 The following year, Frasor's senior season, he averaged 21 points, five rebounds and seven assists along with being named the Chicago Catholic League Player of the Year.
 In his total time at Brother Rice, he earned all conference honors three times and earned all-state honors twice.
 Before making the bridge from his high school career to his college career at the University of North Carolina at Chapel Hill, Frasor earned McDonald's All-American honors along with EA Sports All-American honors.